 MarketLab sits in TNC’s California chapter, the largest chapter in the organization.
 California is MarketLab’s “laboratory” but we are working to make sure our impact spans the globe.

 Groundwater markets represent a flexible tool for achieving aquifer resilience while benefiting farmers and other groundwater users.
 TNC is piloting the first groundwater market under California’s Sustainable Groundwater Management Act.
 TNC has entered into phase two of the Fox Canyon pilot groundwater market in Ventura County, where groundwater users will be able to trade water to stay afloat while complying with steep cuts to water use.

 The water market benefits both people and nature by preserving one of the country’s most productive agricultural regions on the outskirts of the Los Angeles metro area, where development pressure is strong.
 These agricultural lands provide an important buffer for habitat and create opportunities for groundwater recharge and storage that are not possible on developed lands.
 Through this pilot, TNC will demonstrate how a groundwater market can help achieve basin sustainability and create a model that can be replicated by over 250 groundwater management agencies across the state.
-[View related publications]
+[View infographic and related publications]

 In California and across the Western United States, working farms and ranches often form an effective buffer between the pressure of intense urban development and conservation-rich wilderness areas.
 In many cases, keeping working lands in production is compatible with conservation goals, and doing so can unlock financing for acquisitions.
 This increases the impact of public and philanthropic dollars by increasing the total funding available for acquisitions.